Pilates vs yoga

 2) Yoga is a spiritual practice that originated in India.
 It combines physical poses (asanas) with breathing practices (pranayama) as a fitness plan.
 Yoga is sometimes referred to as meditative movement since it incorporates components of mindfulness.

 According to a 2017 survey, one out of every seven persons in the U.S had done Yoga in the previous year.
-Approximately 94% of people who practice Yoga say they do it to improve overall wellness.[3]
+Approximately 94% of people who practice yoga training online say they do it to improve overall wellness.[3]

 3) In Yoga, mindfulness and deep breathing are essential components.
 Although there are many distinct styles of Yoga, most lessons include holding various positions and flowing through various sequences of exercises.